 Sure, felling is just a method of joining two pieces of fabric so that the raw edges are enclosed and hemmed down.
 But there wasn’t only one way to fell a seam: it was that first line of sewing that made the difference.

 The first line of sewing joins the two pieces of fabric.
-The second one (it was always hemming in hand work) fastens down the folded edge.
+The second one (it was always almost always hemming in hand work) fastens down the folded edge.
 So for the first line,

 This difference in the first line of stitching made all the difference in understanding period instructions on how to fold it and how to hold it.
 (Sorry, Kenny.)
 That’s what gave me real problems when trying to condense my instructions.

 Methods that use a running stitch or a backstitch are easier to explain, and they’re the ones most people use today when hand sewing.
 You place the pieces right sides together and sew.
-Then spread the work open, fold the edge over, and hem it down.
+Then spread the work open, fold one edge over to enclose the other, and hem it down.

 It’s the last method that gets a little tricky, the one that uses seaming (I’ll use that term since that’s what I called it in Plain Needlework) for the first line of sewing.